-In this review, I set out to see what Darktable 3.0 has to offer and whether it is a good Lightroom alternative.
+Today we look at Darktable vs Lightroom.
+In this review, I set out to see what Darktable 4.2 offers and whether it is a good Lightroom alternative.

-Like Lightroom, it is non-destructive photo editing software.
-This means your original file is never changed.
+And like Lightroom, it’s non-destructive photo editing software.
+This means your original file doesn’t change.

 The software manages your photos through a module called Lighttable.
-The Darkroom module lets you edit photos.
+And the Darkroom module lets you edit photos.

 The Darktable Interface

 In many ways, Darktable looks and feels like Lightroom.
-Though there are some notable differences, which we’ll talk about later in the article.
+But there are some notable differences, which we’ll discuss later in the article.

 The Darkroom module is for image editing.
-Like Lightroom, changes are made using sliders to dial more or less of an effect.
+Like Lightroom, you use sliders to make changes to your images.

-There are further modules called Slideshow, Map and Printing.
+And there are more modules called Slideshow, Map, and Printing.
 These modules are also in Lightroom.

 Lighttable vs Lightroom Library